'TIL DEATH DO US PART

 "Is that a surprise?
 Alicia has given you everything, and you can't even appreciate her love!
 You scare me!
 What is it about me that you love so much?!"

-Adrian tried to think.
+Adrian had to think.
 Right now, he didn't know.
 Looking at her, and the cold way she was looking at him, he tried to remember their love.
 When and how had he fallen for this woman who had kept her heart from him?!
 Why did he have to have her?!

 And then he remembered that he'd first fallen head over heels for her when she'd shared with him her sad childhood story, which explained why she was so aloof about love and life.
 She was afraid of love, because love had made her mother weak and left Estelle motherless, after her father had battered his wife to death!
 She'd vowed never to give a man such power over her since.
 And it had been a challenge to him all his life to prove her wrong.
 To be the one that she was weak for.
-But instead, he had been the putty in her hands...
+But instead, he’d been the putty in her hands...
 And now, he saw that her heart was as hard as ever.
 He'd never had it.
 And here he was, about to die for her...

 He swallowed.
 "I never stood a chance, did I?"